sanketrokade/llm-log-security-analyzer/README.md

 ---

-## 🧠 How to Explain This Project (Short Version)

-> “This is an LLM-assisted security log analyzer.
-It integrates a large language model to summarize and explain system and security logs, outputs structured JSON for SOC pipelines, and degrades gracefully when the LLM service is unavailable.”

----

 ## 📜 License

 This project is intended as an internal prototype / educational PoC.
 Licensing can be added as needed.